dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image7.png">

-Metadata summary (metadata field name/total number of documents) - 715 known unique metadata field names across all documents and 636 custom (user defined) metadata fields:
+Metadata summary (metadata field name/total number of documents) - 715 known unique metadata field names across all documents and 636 custom (user defined) metadata fields.
+This query can help legal case managers know what metadata fields are available in the collection to search on:

 <img src="image8.png">